 Psychotherapy is a process of looking closely at what is going on in your life, how this is impacting you and the people around you, and sometimes acknowledging that something within ourselves may have to change.
 Often we might have to start with self-compassion.
 Sometimes we have to learn to sit with discomfort, sadness or grief.

 My role as a psychotherapist is to be there to listen closely and fully.
 Feeling comfortable is key.
 We will come up with a plan together, and come back to this plan regularly to ensure we are on the right track.
-Sometimes, we may discuss specific interventions to address your concerns.
+Sometimes, we may discuss specific interventions/strategies to address your concerns.
 These may include ways to address negative thinking patterns or learning to pay attention and name emotions in our bodies.
-We may explore self care strategies, as sleep, diet, exercise, and our connection to others and nature are an essential part of our wellness.
+We may explore self care strategies, given that sleep, diet, exercise, and our connection to others and nature are an essential part of our wellness.
 I feel strongly that practicing mindfulness and meditation can be a very important part of our daily practice, and if you’re interested, we can discuss how this might be helpful for you.

 Please note: Registered Psychotherapists (RP) are not covered by OHIP.
 However, RPs are now covered by some private insurance companies, so please check if this might be an option for you.